leptos-rs/start-axum-workspace/README.md

 ### Islands support

-Note that for islands to work correctly, you need to you need to have a `use app;` in your frontend `lib.rs` otherwise rustc / wasm_bindgen gets confused.
+Note that for islands to work correctly, you need to have a `use app;` in your frontend `lib.rs` otherwise rustc / wasm_bindgen gets confused.
 To prevent clippy from complaining, at the top of the `frontend/lib.rs` file place:
 ```rust
 #[allow(clippy::single_component_path_imports)]